-If you submit an article that has appeared anywhere else on the Internet, you must send us the URL link of the page where it appears.
+We greatly prefer original articles, to protect both of us from Google penalties for duplicate content.
+If you want to submit an article that has appeared anywhere else on the Internet, you must include the URL link of the page where it appears.
 In doing so, you can confirm that you hold all rights to the article and it has not appeared anywhere else except at the link you send.
-We will credit the original post in an extra line at the end of your article.
+If approved, we will credit the original post at the end of your article.

 Q: Can I republish or reproduce my article after publication on the site?

 A: Yes.
 If you’ve given us an original article, you may republish it after publication, as long as you credit SmallBizClub.com and provide a backlink to our homepage.

 Copyrights: When you submit a request to syndicate your existing blog, you grant Small Biz Club the right to use that blog at our discretion and repost it on our site or redistribute it in RSS feed syndication, in newsletters, in compilations, etc. — we will always give you attribution as the author.

 Q: What if another publication wants to republish my article?

 A: We’re happy to share the wealth.
 If a magazine or newsletter wishes to reproduce your article and is willing to give attribution to you as the author and to Small Biz Club as the original source of publication, we’re all for it.
 Please just give us a heads up by emailing the link where you’ll be reprinted to email@example.com.

 Q: What kinds of posts will you not publish?